realliance/libmahjonghttp/README.md

 # libmahjonghttp

-A library to provide easy serializing and deserializing of [libmahjong](https://github.com/realliance/libmahjong) objects into web-friendly forms.
+A library to provide easy serialization of [libmahjong](https://github.com/realliance/libmahjong) objects into a web-friendly form.
 Uses [RapidJSON](https://github.com/Tencent/rapidjson) to handle JSON string creation and parsing.

 ## Dependencies